Nutlope/aicommits/README.md

   - **LM Studio** (local) - No API key required.
 Runs on your computer via [LM Studio](https://lmstudio.ai/)
   - **Custom OpenAI-compatible endpoint** - Use any service that implements the OpenAI API

+  The selected model must support tool calls.
+The default Together AI models are tested with aicommits' two-step generation flow.

   **For CI/CD environments**, you can also set up configuration via the config file:

   ```bash